mvr320/BAPC21-site/content/contest_offline.md

 draft: true
 ---
 # Contest VU Amsterdam Campus
 Due to corona measures, we don't know this yet.
-We are working on both plans (onsite and online) and will inform you.
+We are working on both plans (on-site and online) and will inform you.